 Professor of Education; Distinguished Teaching Award, 2002; Sabbatical SP2016

 BA, Harvard University; MEd, Plymouth State College; EdD, Boston University

 About Professor Cantor

-Dr. Cantor has been teaching at Plymouth State for over 20 years.
-She served as director of the Center for Young Children and Families (now the Center for Young Children and Families) for six years and as Education Department Chair for nine years.
-She became Department Chair in Early Childhood Studies in 2012, when the department was formed.
+Dr. Cantor has been teaching at Plymouth State for over 25 years.
+She served as director of the Center for Young Children and Families for six years and as Education Department Chair for nine years.
+She was the first chair of the Department of Early Childhood Studies from 2012-2015.
 She has been a preschool teacher and has worked in children’s book publishing.
 Dr. Cantor earned her B.A. in English and American Literature and Language, her M.Ed. in Early Childhood Education, and her Ed.D. in Curriculum and Instruction (Early Childhood).
 Her doctoral dissertation was on “Parents and Early Childhood Programs: A History.”
-With Mary Cornish, she has presented widely on the potential impact of screen media and technology on infants and toddlers, and they are currently completing a book on this topic.
-Her scholarly interests also include the philosophical influences on and historical foundations of early care and education in the US.
+With Dr. Mary Cornish, she has presented widely on the potential impact of screen media and technology on infants and toddlers, and they are currently completing a book on this topic.
+Her scholarly interests also include the philosophical influences on historical foundations of early care and education in the US.